 RoboForm started its journey as a simple form-filling software and grew into a fully-featured password manager able to meet most personal and business needs.
 Determined to stay strong on security, RoboForm utilizes a solid 256-bit AES encryption, two-factor authentication (2FA), password auditing, secure folders for sharing logins, a “zero-knowledge” policy, and cloud-based servers that are performing regular password backups.

 However, while RoboForm works wonderfully on computers and smartphones alike, its user interface (UI) can feel somewhat clunky at times.
-Also, its freemium edition comes with some severe restrictions – such as the lack of a 2FA option, which is likely to put off some users.
+Also, its freemium edition comes with some severe restrictions, but we also see this with NordPass and LastPass.

 All in all, if you don’t mind paying a couple of bucks for a solid password-management solution, RoboForm is surely worth a look.
 In this RoboForm review, we’ll cover everything from core and premium features and functionality to ease of use and hands-on testing, so stay tuned.

 Let’s start with a summary of the main pros and cons:

 - 2FA support

 - 14-day free trials with the business plan (for up to 30 users)

 - 30-day free trial with the personal and the family plan

 - A free plan for life

 - Data encrypted in transit and at rest